noahbroyles/iMessageFUN/README.md

 # iMessage*FUN*
 *A lil program for spamming via iMessage*
 <br>
 This is a pretty cool little tool!
 Lots of things are possible with it.
 You can spam send bible verses to people, send utterly random texts to people, or send parts from a specified file to them.
 You could send a whole movie script one word at a time!
+This **ONLY WORKS ON MACOS** by the way, since iMessages and AppleScript are Apple things.
+Linux bros, I'm sorry.
+I can't help it.
+Windows people get lost.
 <br>
 <br>
 ## First Use: